abuiles/ember-101/hands-on.md

   },
 ~~~~~~~~

-Such record we'll live in the store with the state **new**, we can
+Such records will live in the store with the state **new**.
+We can
-call **save** on it which will persisted to the backend, making it
+call **save** on it, which will persist it to the backend and make it
-move to a different state or we can remove it and our backend will
+move to a different state, or we can remove it and our backend will
 never know about it.

-So, we might be ask ourselves: but aren't we doing a **store.find** on the
+We might ask ourselves: but aren't we doing a **store.find** on the
-**Index Route** which loads again our data from the server and
+**Index Route**, which loads our data again from the server?
+And
 shouldn't that remove the unsaved records?

 {title="app/routes/articles/index", lang="JavaScript"}